Tikam02/Online-Trending/README.md

     Make your changes locally and then add, commit, and push your changes to the <feature> branch:
     $ git add .
-    $ git commit -m "adding a change from the feature branch"
+    $ git commit -m "adding a change from the dev"
-    $ git push origin <feature>
+    $ git push origin dev
 ```